learn-co-curriculum/dsc-linalg-regression-lab/README.md

 ## Dataset

 The dataset you'll use for this experiment is "**Sales Prices in the City of Windsor, Canada**", something very similar to the Boston Housing dataset.
-This dataset contains a number of input (independent) variables, including area, number of bedrooms/bathrooms, facilities(AC/garage) etc. and an output (dependent) variable, **price**.
+This dataset contains a number of input (independent) variables, including area, number of bedrooms/bathrooms, facilities(AC/garage), etc. and an output (dependent) variable, **price**.
 You'll formulate a linear algebra problem to find linear mappings from input to out features using the equation provided in the previous lesson.

 This will allow you to find a relationship between house features and house price for the given data, allowing you to find unknown prices for houses, given the input features.

-A description of dataset and included features is available [here](https://rdrr.io/cran/Ecdat/man/Housing.html).
+A description of the dataset and included features is available [here](https://rdrr.io/cran/Ecdat/man/Housing.html).

-In your repository, the dataset is available as `windsor_housing.csv` containing following variables:
+In your repository, the dataset is available as `windsor_housing.csv` containing the following variables:

 there are 11 input features (first 11 columns):